 You’ll want to spend at least a few days with your new kitten helping them adjust before returning to your usual routine, like work.
-It’s also a good idea to allow your kitten to get comfortable for a few weeks before you bring over friends or family to meet her.
+It’s also a good idea to allow your kitten to get comfortable for a few weeks before bringing friends or family to meet her.

-Too much change all in a row can overwhelm a baby cat, which could lead to destructive, dangerous, or aggressive behaviours.
+Too much change all in a row can overwhelm a baby cat, leading to destructive, dangerous, or aggressive behaviours.

 7. Plan Your Trip Home

-The one aspect that many people often forget to plan for is the trip home with the new cat.
-It may be a short drive, but even still, you will want to ensure you have the right supplies to make sure the trip is comfortable and safe.
+The one aspect that many people often forget to plan for is the trip home with the new cat checklist.
+It may be a short drive, but you will still want to ensure you have the right supplies to make sure the trip is comfortable and safe.
 Here are a few things you need to bring along with you:

 8. Find a Local Vet

 Research your local vets to find the right one for your new kitty.
-Check out reviews and the different services they offer to make sure they are a good fit for you.
+Check out reviews and the different services they offer to ensure they are a good fit for you.

-Within the first month of bringing your kitten home, she should go in for a check-up, just to make sure she isn’t showing signs of any illness or disease.
+Within the first month of bringing a kitten home, she should go in for a check-up just to make sure she isn’t showing signs of any illness or disease.

 New Kitten Checklist